-Environmental Services is designing a project in NW Thurman Street to reconstruct and increase the capacity of the 100-year-old public sewer system that carries both sewage and stormwater in the area.
-The project will reconstruct 3,100 feet of public sewer pipes and construct new manholes, storm drains, and service laterals that connect private properties to the public sewer.
+Environmental Services is designing a project in NW Thurman Street to reconstruct more than 3,000 feet of public sewer pipes.
+The project will also construct, repair, or replace 34 manholes, 17 storm drain inlets, and 96 service laterals that connect private properties to the public sewer.
 These improvements will relieve basement sewer backups at 31 properties and increase the capacity of the 100-year-old infrastructure to accommodate future growth in the area and relieve basement sewer backups at 31 properties.